Want to take your plank exercise to the next level and work your upper body at the same time? Then must try plank push-ups.

 - Feet are elevated on a bench or step, with hands on the ground.

 - Increases the intensity for the upper chest and shoulders.

 - Suitable for intermediate to advanced fitness levels.

 Before we deep dive into the best plank push-up alternatives.
 We must not forget that a good alternative will be able to satisfy the following criteria:

 - Activate the muscle groups which are trained in the plank push-up.

 - Train the core muscle through a longer range of motion.

 1. Plank Reach

-Plank reach requires is the best alternate of plank push-ups and its help in core stabilization strength and balance.
+Plank reach requires is the best alternative to plank push-ups.
+It improves core stability and balance.
 This move is a moving forearm plank that forces you to activate your core as you move to different positions.

 You’re going to come onto your elbows and find a nice, solid core.
 From here, you’re going to reach one hand forward, and then alternate.